Estate Appraisals for Probate, Inheritance, and Property Decisions

 Service Area

-Estate appraisal services are available throughout St. Croix and Pierce counties in Wisconsin and Washington and Dakota counties in Minnesota, including communities such as Hudson, River Falls, Stillwater, Hastings, and nearby areas within the regular service area.
+Probate and estate appraisal services are available throughout St. Croix and Pierce counties in Wisconsin and Washington and Dakota counties in Minnesota, including Hudson, River Falls, Stillwater, Hastings, and nearby communities within the regular service area.

 What to Expect

-The process usually begins with a conversation about the property, the purpose of the appraisal, and whether the assignment calls for a current value or a retrospective value.
-From there, the scope of work is defined so the assignment is developed for the right use.
+The process usually begins with a conversation about the property, the reason for the appraisal, and whether the assignment requires a current value or a retrospective date of death value.
+From there, the scope of work is defined so the appraisal is appropriate for the intended use.

-Depending on the property and the assignment, the process may include an inspection, market research, comparable sale analysis, and a written appraisal report that clearly explains the value conclusion.
+Depending on the property and assignment, the process may include an inspection, market research, comparable sale analysis, and a written appraisal report that explains the value conclusion and the support behind it.